 Methods for Complying with Food Storage Regulations on Public Lands

-The products listed below are those that have passed the IGBC testing protocol and that have been approved by the IGBC as bear-resistant.
-This means these products meet IGBC bear-resistant design and structural standards, but it is not a guarantee that a grizzly bear cannot gain entry into these products.
+Products that passed the IGBC testing protocol and were approved as bear-resistant meet IGBC bear-resistant design and structural standards.
+However, this is not a guarantee that a grizzly bear cannot gain entry into these products.
 Nor does the IGBC guarantee that small amounts of the contents of the containers won’t be able to leak or spill out.
-This official list of approved products will be updated as needed.

 Many manufacturers advertise products claiming to be bear-resistant or bear-proof.
 They may even indicate that their products have been tested by the U.S. Forest Service or the IGBC.
 However, in some cases those products may not have actually passed the test or been approved by IGBC.
-Make sure the product you are purchasing for use on public lands in grizzly bear country where food storage is required is on the following list.
-These are the only commercially available products approved for this use in the lower 48 states.
+Make sure the product you are purchasing is on the list of IGBC-certified products.